sphincs-alpha/sphincs-alpha.github.io/README.md

+Performance comparison between SPHINCS+ and SPHINCS-α.
 Our scheme offers an overall performance improvement for most parameter settings, in terms of signing time and signature size.
 On the downside, we experience an up to 253% increase in verification time.
 Nevertheless, we argue that for specific scenarios where verification time is critical, we can re-tune the parameters towards fast verification.

 | Para | KeygenRatio | SignRatio | VerifyRatio | SigSizeRatio |
 |:-----|------------:|----------:|------------:|-------------:|